 GR 501 and GR 680 will be offered each Summer- and January-term.
 GR 690 will be offered every regular semester as needed by students who are reaching the end of the program.
 All other courses will be offered on a rotation basis with four courses offered every regular semester, two courses offered every January (students can only take one), and two courses offered every summer.

-See the current graduate catalog for more information.
+See the current college catalog for more information.